 Upcycling and the Next Ecological Wave in Interior Design

 The trend researcher will know that a trend has reached its preliminary climax and has hit the mass market at the latest when one can buy brand-new euro-pallets in DIY stores to build one’s own tables and chairs out of.
 Nevertheless, the remarkable approach of reusing old furniture or materials for new compositions is not only appealing but also environmentally sound.
 And as such, it is a sign of a gradually increasing trend towards ecologically convincing concepts.
-Interior items will in future be more and more frequently developed based on an ecological point of view and this will also be the criterion that determines the consumers’ choice.
+Interior items will in the future be more and more frequently developed based on an ecological point of view and this will also be the criterion that determines the consumers’ choice.
 This has been observed for several years at the world’s leading trade fair for furniture production and interior design.

-Outdoors or Indoors: Everything is Possible
+Outdoors or Indoors: Everything Is Possible

 Furniture for the outdoors is becoming more and more flexible and decorative.
 The times of uniform plastic stools for the balcony and garden terrace are over.
 New material developments are bringing more and more design and decorative elements to the outdoor area.
 This leads to further application options for outdoor furniture.
 In this way, for instance, processing modern, weather-resistant materials using the original rural wicker and hazelnut weaving techniques is what lends the new Grand Weave collection by Gloster its natural charm that also looks great in the apartment.
 Hence, more and more outdoor furniture can also be used indoors – and a new product category is ensuing as a result.
 Discover more in Archi-living.com’s Garden section.